Starting Point – Driving

 Steering a vehicle round a track for instance might need to be performed with a high degree of precision in order to progress.
 One method to reduce the level of precision needed could be to give players the option of enabling steering assists.
 How these assists work will depend on your game, but often it involves detecting where the player is trying to steer and then adjusting exactly how much the vehicle steers to closer match an optimal route.

 You could also apply the same idea to other driving mechanics that your game contains, such as assisting the player when accelerating or braking.
-Detect when the player is nearing a corner, and automatically apply an appropriate amount of brakes to get round successfully, based on the current speed, and in relation to any braking the player is applying themselves.
+Detect when the player is nearing a corner and automatically apply an appropriate amount of brakes to get round successfully, based on the current speed and in relation to any braking the player is applying themselves.

 7.2 Alternative Actions